monarch-initiative/phenogrid/tests/behave/README.md

 pip install jsonpath-rw
 ````

-The products of these steps should all be hidden by the .gitirnore file.
+The products of these steps should all be hidden by the .gitignore file.

 Running all tests (the *.feature files) should be as simple as: